takenet/blip-docs/source/includes/en/content-types/list.md

 |--------------------------------------|
 | application/vnd.lime.list+json       |

-Allows send a list of different documents on a single message.
-Is also possible define a document as a list header.
+Allows sending of a list of different documents on a single message.
+It's also possible to define a document as a list header.

 #### Channel support